Nov 11/12, 2015: Denver -> Bangkok

 Back at the hotel we can rinse the crust of dust and sweat off our bodies … for about 2 minutes, after which the water pressure drops to zero.
 Gepke has just fully lathered herself in soap, but there is no water to rinse.
 I had already undressed to take shower right after her, but I had to get back into my sweaty clothes to report the water outage to the hotel desk.
 Luckily the water pressure is restored a short while later, but is immediately followed by a power outage.
 Although there is still pressure, there is no more warm water… Worse: there is no more air-conditioning, and I was trying to cool down near the vents as I waited for Gepke to finish.
 Fortunately she is finished and I can use the cold shower now; well, not that cold since nothing is cold in this piping hot country.

-On the island we are given a tour by our new local Lao guide we picked up this morning.
+On the island, our new local Lao guide we picked up this morning, gives us a tour.
 We admire the sunset from the beach and then head to the main house where we are given our room assignments.
-Two of the couples, one of which is us, are given a room in one house, the rest of the group is divided into boys and girls and get the remaining 3 rooms.
+Two of the couples, one of which is us, are given a room in one house.
+The rest of the group divides into boys and girls and get the remaining 3 rooms.
 The rooms are very basic, and are representative of how Lao families live.
-For us spoiled westerners that means no air-conditioning, beds on the floor, hole in the ground toilets and many insects crawling around, despite the mosquito netting.
+For us spoiled westerners that means no air-conditioning, beds on the floor, hole in the ground toilets.
+Also many insects crawling around, despite the mosquito netting.
 We’ll find out tomorrow if we get any sleep tonight.
 In the evening we are served a typical Laos cuisine by our hosts.

 November 23, 2015: Pakse and flight to Luang Prabang